WUSTL-Biol4220/home/schedule.md

 ## Schedule

 This file contains a list of all of the labs for the semester.
 Links to labs will be added when they become due.
+The :pig: marker tells us how we're progressing through the semester.

 | current | date        | lecture | lab     | reading | topics |
 | :-:     | :--         | :-      |   :-    | :--     | :--    |